Are you mired in lawsuit with a business partner?

 - Identity theft

 Fraud has become all too common in today’s “me first” culture.
 The media reports on tales of identity theft, credit card fraud, investment scams, nearly every day.
 If you need a strong courtroom advocate in a financial or investment dispute, the civil litigation lawyers at Burg Simpson can help.
-Call us today to schedule a free consultation with one of our experienced trial attorneys.
+Call us today to schedule a consultation with one of our experienced trial attorneys.

 IF YOU’RE HAVING BUSINESS LITIGATION ISSUES …